 Just like with health and diet, simply knowing what you’re consuming is the most basic step to making corrections that produce long term gains (or, losses in the case of weight!).

 Here’s the problem with solely looking at the “how much money is enough” problem from an income basis:

 However, in our example, you have an exceptionally high savings rate (40%) and only spend $30,000 of your income per year.
-If we assume you intend to maintain the same lifestyle you have today, into retirement, and again follow the 4% rule, your wealth needs drop to $750,000.
+If we assume you intend to maintain the same lifestyle you have today, into retirement, and again follow the 4% rule, how much money do you need to retire?

 That’s a half million dollar difference!

 In general, the personal savings rate is quite low, at least in the US.
-That makes income a pretty easy correlation to spending to make since usually, the two are near equal.
+That makes income an easy correlation to spending to make since usually, the two are near equal.
 Over 2019, the average personal savings rate was 7.7%.